 Sorry for the music, we just had to… 😀

-When I was growing up I often played board games with my friends.
+When I was growing up I often played board games with friends.
 So it was many late evenings with Axis & Allies, Dungeons & Dragons, Magic the Gathering, and Robo Rally that was one of my favorite game at that time.
 When I moved away from home I didn’t have too much to do with board games for a while.
-But when I started working as an 3D animator and later as a creative leader in a creative agency Oslo.
+But when I started working as an 3D animator and later as a Creative leader in a creative agency Oslo.
 I made TV commercials for the biggest board game company in Norway.
-So when I started my own Multimedia Design company in 1998, I convinced them that I could design the board games for them as well.
+When I started my own Multimedia Design company in 1998, I convinced them that I could design board games for them as well.

 I have later made many more games, and Treed was a game I got some good feedback on.
 The game is a tile laying game where you get points by each side of the tiles that is connected to other colored tiles.
 A 3D effect on the tiles, and all the colors make the game look quite nice.
-I designed a completely new version of the 3000 year old hourglass.
-It bugged me when players only used half the time on the sand timer, and we had to wait for the sand to run out.
-So I designed a modern looking sand timer you could restart whenever.
-I Hope to have the game and the hourglass out sometime, but I don’t think it fit as a Kickstarter project.
+I designed a completely new version of the 3000 year old sand timer for that game.
+It bugged me when players only used half the time on the timer, and we had to wait for the sand to run out.
+So I designed a modern looking sand timer you could restart whenever you wanted.
+I Hope to have the game and the sand timer out sometime.

-Since I am a graphic designer and illustrator I often design the game at the same time I experiment with the look of the game.
+Since I am a graphic designer and illustrator I often design the game mechanics at the same time I experiment with the look of the game.
 I think this is a good advantage as problems often can be solved by designing things different.
 But I think my biggest strength as a game designer is my creativity that really can take off sometimes.
 My weakness as a game designer is that I don’t have board games as my main hobby.
 Not knowing to many in the industry makes it hard to get the word out and convincing people I actually can make good games.
 But I also see it like a little advantage not being too influenced by other games and trends out there 😉